tommyku/blog3/content/blog/have-fun-building-browser-start-page.md

 }
 ~~~

-#### Using yarn alongside npm
+#### Using yarn along with npm

 `npm` is fine but there exists `yarn` that runs faster and output better
 information while running `npm|yarn install`.

 `yarn` generates a `yarn.lock` file that records packages with version
-numbers so the same packages will be installed across machines.
+numbers so the same packages are installed across machines.

 For more of *yarn vs npm* see this [post](https://www.sitepoint.com/yarn-vs-npm/).

 ### Brainstorm what to add

 Browser start page is personal.
 There is no pattern or best practices
-associated with the category.
+associated with the genre.

 Here is a list of stuff I might include: